daattali/daattali.github.io/_posts/2020-07-28-shinydisconnect-package.md

 You can visit the [GitHub page](https://github.com/daattali/shinydisconnect/) or check out a demo online:

 <div style="text-align:center;">
-<a class="btn btn-lg btn-success" href="https://daattali.com/shiny/shinydisconnect-demo/">Check out a demo</a>
+<a class="btn btn-lg btn-cta" href="https://daattali.com/shiny/shinydisconnect-demo/">Check out a demo</a>
 </div>

 # Table of contents